-- A. It is the purpose and intent of this chapter to provide housing stability through adoption of local protections against arbitrary terminations of residential tenanciesevictions and to increase certainty and fairness in the residential rental market within the city in order to promote the health, safety, and general welfare of Petaluma residents and property owners. - B. This chapter is enacted to further the purposes of and in partial reliance on the state-wide rent control regulations codified in Civil Code Section 1947.12, part of the ActTenant Protection Act of 2019, and in California Penal Code Section 396 during times of declared emergency.
-This chapter is intended to exercise the city's constitutional police power in Article XI, Sections 5 and 7 of the California Constitution and the authority granted in Government Code Sections 7060.2 and 7060.4, part of the Ellis Act, and in Government Code Section 1946.2, part of the Act. - C. This chapter is intended to provide tenant protections in addition to those in the Tenant Protection Act by: commencing tenant protections sooner than does the Act, regulating 2019, regulates residential tenant relocation assistance; prescribing required notice of tenants' rights under this chapter; and the just causes, noticing, and the reason(s) based on which landlords of rental dwelling units located within the city may terminate specified residential tenancies in the city, and the grounds for eviction and withdrawal of units from the rental market in the city pursuant to the Ellis Act, Government Code Sections 7060.2-7060.7. - D. This chapter is also intended to support the interests of residential property owners in: enforcing the lawful terms of their rental agreements; renting their property for temporary tenancies; and exiting the rental housing market, including upon sale of a rental unit.
+- A. It is the purpose and intent of this chapter to provide housing stability through adoption of local protections against arbitrary evictions and to increase certainty and fairness in the residential rental market within the city in order to promote the health, safety, and general welfare of Petaluma residents and property owners. - B. This chapter is enacted to further the purposes of and in partial reliance on the state-wide rent control regulations codified in Civil Code Section 1947.12, part of the Tenant Protection Act of 2019, and in California Penal Code Section 396 during times of declared emergency.
+This chapter is intended to exercise the city's constitutional police power in Article XI, Sections 5 and 7 of the California Constitution and the authority granted in Government Code Sections 7060.2 and 7060.4, part of the Ellis Act, and in Government Code Section 1946.2, part of the Tenant Protection Act of 2019, regulates residential tenant relocation assistance, noticing, and the reason(s) based on which landlords of rental dwelling units located within the city may terminate specified residential tenancies in the city, and the grounds for eviction and withdrawal of units from the rental market in the city pursuant to the Ellis Act, Government Code Sections 7060.2-7060.7.

-Section 6.60.020\-Definitions.
+6.60.020 Definitions.